No, unfortunately, this program is not eligible for OSAP. See below for financial aid options.

 We will have a cap of 24 students.
 This means you should complete your application by our January 15th deadline for maximum consideration.

-Nope!
-We see these 8 months as an intensive program where your free time as a community is just as important as all that is scheduled in.
+We see these eight months as an intensive program where your free time as a community is just as important as your scheduled Act Five courses.

 All courses are fully accredited, university-level Redeemer courses, designed specifically for Act Five.
 If you attend Redeemer University College after completing Act Five, these courses will go toward your degree.
 If you choose to attend elsewhere, Redeemer will support you in working with your new institution to see if transfer credits are possible, though this depends on their own unique policies.